 Sky will continue to carry the 30-second adverts nationally, and this time we'll be focussing on water features – in particular Blagdon Affinity Ponds and Henri Studio Water Features.

 Available in several shapes and sizes, Affinity ponds represent an easy way to add a pond to your garden.
 They can be located on your patio and have side windows so fish can be viewed in their natural environment.

-Henri Studio Water Features are world renowned for delightful original designs that are expertly crafted and hand finished.
-They can make perfect focal points and centre pieces for your garden.
+Henri Studio Water Features are world-renowned for delightful original designs that are expertly crafted and hand-finished.
+They can make perfect focal points and centerpieces for your garden.

-'Create Your Perfect Space' is the slogan that we'll continue to use, as it most accurately reflects our mission to help you achieve a outdoor space that is most attractive and relaxing.
+'Create Your Perfect Space' is the slogan that we'll continue to use, as it most accurately reflects our mission to help you achieve an outdoor space that is most attractive and relaxing.

 Partnering us in this campaign is our advertising agency, TTMA - The Traditional Media Agency.
-Although formed as a Media Planning and Buying Agency only in 2015, they have over sixty years' experience in buying advertising on Television.
+Although formed as a Media Planning and Buying Agency only in 2015, they have over sixty years of experience in buying advertising on Television.
 Radio, Print Media, Billboards, Transport Advertising, Cinema and more.

 Richard Whiley, pictured with Katharine Dean the co-founder of the agency, and Robert Hall says that the team at TTMA is 'proud to have been chosen to work with GardenSite on their first television campaigns and they look forward to carrying on the good work in the future.